calpoly-csai/swanton/README.md

 # swanton
-Swanton Pacific Ranch chatbot with a knowledge graph
+Swanton Pacific Ranch chatbot with a knowledge graph on a Raspberry Pi

 ## Getting Started